-The Green Woman was written and directed by Mark Beeson, inspired by ‘The Green Man’ motif .
+The Green Woman (1988) was written and directed by Mark Beeson, inspired by ‘The Green Man’ motif .
 This image can be found on a number of medieval churches and is thought to be a symbol of regeneration.
 The play looked at the conflict between archaeology and ecology within a National Park.
 It featured an archaeologist who wanted trees to be cleared in order to view archaeological remains better and an ecologist who wanted more trees as a natural habitat for the surrounding wildlife.
-A musical score was also written for this piece by Gillian Webster.
+A musical score written by Gillian Webster accompanied the play.